Last updated on August 12th, 2022 at 03:18 pm

-Any business that wants to sell internationally has to have their legal documents translated to be able to conduct business.
-Any business that wants to serve a multilingual market should have their legal documents translated to serve that market.
+Any business that wants to sell internationally has to have its legal documents translated to be able to conduct business.
+Any business that wants to serve a multilingual market should have its legal documents translated to serve that market.

 What kinds of documents need legal translation?
 How far into a company’s operations does legal translation go?
 Let’s find out.